genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_3.2_2022.md

 In Steps 1 and 2, we used the velocity Verlet integrator (`VVER`) with a time step of 2 fs.
 This is because we want to carefully equilibrate the system.
-However, if we run the production calculations with 2fs VVER, that is the "old fashioned way".
+However, if we run the production calculations with 2 fs VVER, that is the "old fashioned way".
 For production calculations, we would like to use the RESPA integrator (`VRES`) [^8], i.e., a "more advanced method," with a time step of 2.5 fs to extend the simulation time.
 Since